raganwald-deprecated/rewrite_rails/doc/block_anaphora.md

     Person.all(...).each { (name_count[its.first_name] ||= 0) += 1 }

 It works best when you would naturally use the word "it" or the possessive "its" if you were reading the code aloud to a colleague.
-So if you would say "For each person record, increment the count of its first name," the last example is fine.
+And one more thing: You can use the underscore, `_` instead of `it` or `its`.
+This is for backwards compatibility with String#to\_block.

+**more**

+The post [Anaphora in Ruby](http://github.com/raganwald/homoiconic/blob/master/2009-09-22/anaphora.md#readme "") discusses block anaphora.